judge2020/dispatch-action/README.md

-# discord-dispatch-github-action
+# Discord Dispatch Action
  Discord Dispatch tool as a GH Action

 ## Usage

 To authenticate, you'll need a Bot token from the same application that you're publishing from.
 See [the docs](https://discordapp.com/developers/docs/dispatch/branches-and-builds#authorizing-yourself-to-use-it) for information on that.
+It is highly recommended to [add it as a GitHub secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) instead of directly putting it in your job definition.

 Once you've done that, you can use the action like so: